MuchiriKinyua/Hospital-Management-System/README.md

 ![Screenshot from 2025-02-21 05-16-07](https://github.com/user-attachments/assets/8288f08e-c975-43a8-ab43-429592bd6efb)

 The Hospital Management System (HMS) is a comprehensive solution designed to streamline hospital operations.
 This system provides functionalities for managing patients, doctors, appointments, billing, and more.
-The application is built using Laravel (backend) and integrates with Flask for machine learning-based disease prediction.
+The application is built using Laravel (backend) and integrates with Flask for machine learning-based disease prediction and a ChatBot to help users navigate through the system.

 # Features